Going gluten-free is a smart lifestyle decision that can make an immense difference in your health and overall well-being.

 According to Mayo Clinic, approximately 80 percent of people decide to embrace a gluten-free life without having been diagnosed with celiac disease.

 Be that as it may, it’s crucial to get tested for celiac sprue before you swear off gluten.
-And here are 9 reasons why this is the best course of action:
+Here are 9 reasons why you need to be tested for celiac disease.

 1) You Have Celiac Disease